 CAMEO would like to apologise for the delay in payments to abated participants.
+Please see latest for more information.

 2005 Defra introduced a requirement for the cremation industry to remove mercury from 50% of cremations.
 The national target, based on the available science, achieves a proportionate response for removing mercury from cremations, whilst not burdening the bereaved with excessive cost and the possibility of closing of local crematoria.